julia-sand/swift_equilibrium/README.md

-Code to reproduce plots of **REF**
+Accompanying code to reproduce plots of **REF**

-Plotting and data manipulation is done in Python, integration is done through Julia
+Integration is mostly done through the DifferentialEquations.jl and InfiniteOpt.jl packages in Julia.
+Visualisations are made in Python using saved csv's with Matplotlib and data handling using Pandas.

-Integration is mostly done through the DifferentialEquations.jl and InfiniteOpt.jl packages.
+The following steps can be run from the command line with python and Julia installed.

-**Step 1.** Create results directory structure to save the file
+**Step 1.** Create results directory structure
 ```
 python src/make_results_dir.py
 ```
-**Step 2.** Instantiate Julia environment from Project.toml file
+**Step 2.** Instantiate Julia environment
 ```
 julia --project=.
 ] instantiate
 ```
-**Step 3.** Run the results you would like to see e.g. for minimum entropy production
+**Step 3.** To run individual simulations e.g. for minimum entropy production
 ```
 julia src/direct/ipopt_equil.jl T g "penalty" Lambda "kappa"